AstromanGaming/Kingroon-KP3S-Marlin-Firmware/README.md

 It's for Kingroon mainboard 1.3 with GD32F303 chip.

-(OctoPrint is recommended for this Marlin Firmware)
+(OctoPrint is recommended for these Marlin Firmwares)

 ## Main features: